wighawag/hardhat-deploy/README.md

 ```
 deployments/
   mainnet/
+    .chainId
     Greeter.json
   rinkeby/
+    .chainId
     Greeter.json
     Registry.json
-  rinkeby2_4/
+  rinkeby2/
+    .chainId
     Greeter.json
     Registry.json
 ```

-Note that because rinkeby2 is not one of the recognized network, it has the chainId `4` for rinkeby appended to it.

-The reason why buidler-deploy append the chainId in that case is safety.
-So that if you were to change the network to point to a different chain, it would not attempt to read the wrong folder and assume that a contract has been deployed while it has not.
+The reason why buidler-deploy save chainId in the `.chainId` fie is both for

+- safety: so that if you were to change the network to point to a different chain, it would not attempt to read the wrong folder and assume that a contract has been deployed while it has not.
+- ability to know the chainId without requring to be connected to a node (and so not dependent on buidler.config.js settings)

 ## Tasks